TTdriver/Ampinvt-Solar-Charger-Home-Assistant-Integration/README.md

 The second step is wiring the ESP32 to the RS485-to-TTL converter and connecting it to the solar charge controller using an Ethernet cable.

+Lastly, a required ampinvt.h file is included in this repository.
+This file needs placed in your ESP home directory.

 ## Hardware Used

 * ESP32 development board, such as an ESP32-WROOM-32